Sarawak Uprising of 1836: Brunei

+Rebels

+In spite of the date of 1836, by the 1830s, the region was already in revolt, however Ali's resistance is officially considered the start of the full rebellion, in 1836 Ali's forces quickly gathered at Siniawan making fortifications in Lidah Tanah.
+Around 1836–1837, an exiled prince of the name Pengiran Yusof promised support from the Sultan of Sambas which made many more join the rebellion, desperate to free themselves from Bruneian oppression.
+The primary ethnic groups in rebellion were the Sarawakian Malays and Bidayuh who were in active rebellion with initial or minor involvement of the Chinese.

 War

 Following 10 years of hardship as a slave worker, Ali rallied his supporters from Siniawan to oppose Pengiran Indera Mahkota.
 They began to resist in 1836.
 Datu Bandar, Datu Amar, and Datu Temenggong helped Ali.
 Patinggi Ali, one of Datu's disciples, first constructed defensive fortifications in Siniawan, Lidah Tanah, and other locations—an additional location upstream Bau.
 They aimed to remove the Bruneian governor and liberate Sarawak from the Sultanate of Brunei's rule.
 In addition to setting up battle plans, he offered them encouragement and counsel.
-They put up a fierce fight with Pengiran Indera Makkota.
+They put up a fierce fight against Pengiran Indera Makkota.
 They were still unable to vanquish Pengiran Indera Mahkota despite several battles.
 Similarly, Ali was defeated by Pengiran Indera Mahkota as well.

 This conflict persisted and worsened in 1838 and into 1839.
-Ali received assistance, as the Sambas Sultan had pledged.
-Additionally, there was material indicating that the Dutch had prepared to assist the people of the Bau area in defeating the Pengiran Indera Mahkota.
+Ali seek assistance from the Dutch through the Sultanate of Sambas.
 Pengiran Muda Hashim understood how tough it would be to overcome Ali's troops.
 James Brooke, an English traveler in Kuching at the time, was approached for assistance.
 Brooke and a few other Royalist crew members sailed up the Sarawak River to Siniawan in 1840.
 The ship was outfitted with contemporary weaponry.
-There were several conflicts and occasionally discussions with Ali.
+There were several battles and occasionally discussions with Ali.
 At last, Brooke was said to have defeated his army at the Lidah Tanah citadel with 600 part-time troops who were Iban, Malay, and Chinese.

 The scarcity of food supplies at the time forced Ali's supporters to flee, and many of them—particularly the Bidayuh people—starved to death.
 The fact that Datu Patinggi Abdul Gapur and Datu Tumanggong Mersal fled to Sambas and Datu Patinggi Ali sought safety in Sarikei after Brooke put an end to the uprising demonstrated the Sultanate of Sambas' sympathy for the rebels.
 By late 1840, Datu Patinggi Ali had promised to terminate the conflict, but only if Pengiran Indera Mahkota and his family left Kuching.
 They were spared along with him and his supporters.
 The conflict with Pengiran Indera Mahkota ended with the aforesaid arrangement.
 Ultimately, he and his supporters were able to drive Pengiran Indera Mahkota and his family from Sarawak.
-At Belidah in December 1840, he submitted, knowing that Brooke would go on to rule an independent Sarawak, with the idea that Brooke would take over the role of Raja and put an end to his oppression by the Brunei Pengirans.
+At Belidah in December 1840, he submitted, knowing that Brooke would go on to rule an independent Sarawak, with the idea that Brooke would take over the role of Rajah and put an end to his oppression by the Brunei Pengirans.